coderside/CoderSide/README.rst

 | KlouNode is the only node that not receive directly the request from the HeadNode but TwitterNode (blue arrow).
 | This actor requires a twitter account to perform.
 | If it doesn't found, this actor isn't used in the searching process.
-| The KloutNode plays the Klout API and the Twitter API to get back influencers/influencees data.
+| The KloutNode plays with the Klout API and the Twitter API to get back influencers/influencees data.

 GathererNode
 ^^^^^^^^^^^^